-Papers that have been formally reviewed and accepted will be presented during the Symposium and published in the Symposium Proceedings.
+Papers which have been formally reviewed and accepted will be presented during the Symposium and published in the Symposium Proceedings.
 The Proceedings will be distributed to attendees and, following the Symposium, will be available online to USENIX members and for purchase.

-One author per paper may take a registration discount of \$200.
-If the registration fee poses a hardship to the presenter, USENIX can offer complimentary registration.
+One author per paper will receive a registration discount of \$200.
+USENIX will offer a complimentary registration upon request.

-Awards may be given at the Symposium for the best overall paper and for the best paper for which a student is the lead author.
+Awards may be given at the conference for the best overall paper and for the best paper for which a student is the lead author.

-Training Program, Invited Talks, WiPs, and BoFs
+Training Program, Invited Talks, Panels, WiPs, and BoFs

-In addition to the refereed papers and the keynote presentation, the technical program will include a training program, invited talks, panel discussions, a Work-in-Progress session (WiPs), and Birds-of-a-Feather sessions (BoFs).
-You are invited to make suggestions regarding topics or speakers in any of these sessions via email to the contacts listed below or to the program chair at sec04chair@usenix.org.
+In addition to the refereed papers and the keynote presentation, the Symposium will include a training program, invited talks, panel discussions, Work-in-Progress reports (WiPs), and Birds-of-a-Feather sessions (BoFs).
+You are invited to make suggestions regarding topics or speakers in any of these sessions via email to the contacts listed below or to the program chair at sec05chair@usenix.org.